mdnest/covid-19/README.md

 # Stochastic SIR Model (Markov Chain)

-Uses same parameters and initial conditions as the deterministic model.
+The following is the stochastic version of the SIR model from class.
+It usese the same parameters and initial conditions as the deterministic model.
+The source code is found in SIR_stochastic.R.

 ```R